Week 3 lessons: Every game between NFC South teams is must-watch

 Richard Sherman's injury is going to cost him

-Speaking of former Seattle cornerstones, San Francisco 49ers corner Richard Sherman looks as though he'll miss 2-3 games with a calf injury.
+Speaking of former Seattle cornerstones, San Francisco 49ers corner Richard Sherman looks as though he'll miss two to three games with a calf injury.
 Remember when Sherman negotiated his own contract with the 49ers without an agent?
 Yeah, here's what that means now that he's hurt:

 Sherman loses $125,000 in per-game roster bonuses for every week he's not on the 46-man roster.
 So if he misses three games, that's $375,000.
 His contract also stipulates a $1 million bonus if he plays in at least 90 percent of the 49ers' defensive snaps.
 If he misses two games, he's got almost no chance of doing that.
 He gets an additional $1 million for making the Pro Bowl (in the initial selection process, not as an alternate) and $2 million if he's first-team or second-team All-Pro.
 Not many dudes who play only 13 games get that kind of recognition.
 Oh, and his totally non-guaranteed 2019 salary includes a $1 million escalator that only kicks in if he makes this year's Pro Bowl (again, initially, not as an alternate).
 So if he makes this year's Pro Bowl (which he probably won't now that he's hurt), his 2019 salary would be $8 million instead of $7 million and would be injury-guaranteed upon that selection and fully guaranteed as of April 1, 2019.
 As it stands, without that escalator, the Niners can cut him free and clear after this year and owe nothing.